Custom Truck Camper Tie-Down System Tie-Downs, Mount Points, Turnbuckles, & More

 This modular design means that we can use the track for many applications depending on the fittings used.
 To secure the camper, we use wing studs with a metal ring as our tiedown points.
 The studs have a break strength between 2,000 to 4,000 lbs, depending on the angle.
 Even in the worst case, that is more than enough for our camper which is currently 1,300 lbs.*

-New Camper Mount Points
+New Camper Brackets

 Granted, this is only half of the solution.
 With the truck bed tie downs behind the storage boxes, the camper mount points also have to move.
 Fortunately, we have an elegant solution.
 We already have to replace the jack points for lifting the camper out of the truck to make room for the new truck bed storage boxes.
-So, the hardware for the new jacks points also extend over the storage boxes to create an interior mount point.
+So, the hardware for the new jack points also extends over the storage boxes to create an interior mount point.

 Connecting the Truck And Camper